Part of the

 6. On to Manor Road and Bridle Lane and Back to Home

 As you carry on along the road on our side, towards Manor Road, there are other families.
-Mr and Mrs Lyon at 105.
+Mr and Mrs Lyon at no. 105.
 They are very old.
-They must be at least 60.
+They must be at least sixty.
 Mr Lyon has retired after working in a shop in one of the Birmingham arcades for years and he now has a market garden in his huge garden which stretches for probably 200 yards, right down to the hawthorn hedge.

 I'll show this picture again because you can just see his land.
 (It was taken from a bedroom window of our house in 1936).